Distilling Specialized Orders for Visual Generation: Experiments on Text-to-Image

+In this section, we empirically evaluate the performance of our model under text-to-image setting and attempt to analyze our findings.
+We evaluate Fréchet inception distance (FID), Inception Score (IS), and Kernel Inception Distance (KID)~\cite{kynkaanniemi2023the} on the dataset.
+In addition, we report also the average distance between two subsequent generated patches (d).
+The corresponding ablations to this dataset can be found in the Appendix.
 Evaluations are conducted on the Fashion Product dataset~\cite{fashiondataset} and additionally evaluated on Multimodal CelebA-HQ dataset~\cite{xia2021tedigan}.
 The fashion dataset contains 44,400 images of fashion products and their corresponding captions.
 The CelebA datasset contains $30,000$ images and corresponding attributes as captions.
 For both the datasets, we use $90\%$ of the data for training and the other $10\%$ for testing purposes.
-Each image has a white background and an object at the center.
-Three visual descriptions are provided for each image, with more or less details.
+Each image has a white background and an object at the center for the Fashion Product Dataset whereas three visual descriptions are provided for each image, with more or less details for the Multimodal CELEBA-HQ dataset.